prev. press release next press release

 05.01.24

 The marketing landscape is continually evolving and brands must stay on the cutting edge of industry trends to remain competitive.
 From embracing outcomes as the primary input for budget planning to navigating major changes in performance marketing, these five essential trends are defining the marketing landscape in 2024.
+You can learn more here about how A&G’s Investment Strategy consultancy service can help your team stay ahead of these trends.

 Trend #1: Outcomes are driving budget-planning and justify media investment.